CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 | [bigquery-connection](../bigquery-connection/README.md)   | [x]                                                  | [x]                      | [ ]                                                                    | [ ]                                                                       | [ ]                                                   |

 Notes:
-* It is also possible to run with a non-local Spark Session, but not including that as it requires kube access and not practical for a lot of users.
+* It is also possible to run with a non-local Spark Session, but not including that as it requires Kubernetes access and not practical for a lot of users.

 ## TODOs
 * additional unit tests